-The Children’s Museum of Indianapolis is continually ranked as one of the top children’s zoos in the country by Fodors Travel Guide and Parents website.
-The enormous dinosaur, visible on the outside of the museum, should give you an idea of how excellent this experience is going to be.
+The Children’s Museum of Indianapolis is continually ranked as one of the top children’s zoos by Fodors Travel Guide and Parents website.
+The enormous dinosaur, visible on the outside of the museum, should give you an idea of how excellent this experience will be.
 The Children’s Museum of Indianapolis was impressive for both children and adults with their active theater, Beyond Spaceship Earth module, Take Me To China interactive exhibit, and incredible Dale Chihuly five-story blown glass menagerie.
 Taylor and I could have spent a whole day here exploring!

 6. Get Outdoors in the Urban Greenspace

 One of the fun things to do in Indianapolis is to get outdoors.
 Indy is one of the “greenest” cities that I have ever been to, which is one of the things that I found so intriguing about it.
 There was lots of space for visitors and locals to roam and enjoy the outdoors.

 White River State Park, viewed from my JW Marriott windows, boasts 250 acres of green space.
 The space connects downtown to significant tourist attractions, plus included a live music venue and the scenic Central Canal and zoo.

 7. Stay at a Luxury Hotel

-While in town, my daughter (Taylor) and I stayed at the luxurious downtown JW Marriott.
+While in Indy, my daughter (Taylor) and I stayed at the luxurious downtown JW Marriott.
 We were fortunate enough to score concierge-level access, serving several food and beverage presentations throughout the day.
 The hotel is richly decorated, and I loved the romantic stone fireplace in the lobby.
 The JW Marriott offers several on-site restaurants, plus business meeting rooms.
 Our room had comfortable queen beds, a desk area, flat-screen TV, spacious bathroom, and beautiful views of downtown Indy through the floor to ceiling windows.